hkidd/Jobster/README.md

 # Jobster
-Group 2 - Jobster: the Job application tracker
+Group 2 - Jobster: the Job application tracker<br><br>
-Link to live deployed app:
+Link to live deployed app: https://jobster-group2.herokuapp.com

 ## Purpose
 It can really be a pain to track all of your job applications, and we aim to alleviate this problem.  <br><br>